AUS Grant Fund

-The AUS Special Initiative Fund is an opportunity for students, student groups and campus clubs to receive funding for their new event and/or project.
-This an excellent way for individuals to benefit from both the Arts community, and the student levies collected each year.
+The AUS Grant Fund is an opportunity for students, student groups and campus clubs to receive funding for their new event and/or project.
+This an excellent way for individuals to benefit from both the Arts community and the student levies collected each year.
 The Council is responsible for voting upon every application ensuring that AUS funding will benefit the academic, professional and/or social lives of Arts Students at Wilfrid Laurier University.
-Total project funding is set near $50,000.

 Projects may include, but are not limited to